Georges Lemaître: Early life

-Georges Lemaître was born in Charleroi, Belgium, the eldest of four children of Joseph Lemaître, a prosperous industrialist who owned a glassworks factory, and Marguerite née Lannoy, who was the daughter of a brewer.
+Georges Henri Joseph Édouard Lemaître was born in Charleroi, Belgium, the eldest of four children of Joseph Lemaître, a prosperous industrialist who owned a glassworks factory, and Marguerite née Lannoy, who was the daughter of a brewer.
 Georges was educated at the Collège du Sacré-Cœur, a grammar school in Charleroi run by the Jesuits.
 In 1910, after a fire destroyed the glassworks, the family moved to Brussels, where Joseph had found a new position as manager for the French bank Société Générale.
 Georges then became a pupil at another Jesuit school, St. Michael's College.
 Although he had expressed his interest in pursuing a religious vocation, his father convinced him to attend university first and to train as a mining engineer.